InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 ### Optional :

-- Pycharm - v2023.2.3 only if you want to use the other installation.
+- Pycharm - v2023.2.3 or newer, only if you want to use the other installation.

 ## Installing the Flask application